 where $c_\text{V}$ is the bulk silicon specific heat, $\kappa$ is the apparent thermal conductivity of the effective medium representing the metalattice, and $\phi=0.385 \pm 0.02$ is the metalattice porosity from \cite{Knobloch2022}.
 The appropriateness of the Fourier model is demonstrated in the inset to Fig. \ref{fig:ML_data}(c), wherein the experimental dataset shows no systematic dependence of fitted conductivity on fit start time.
 A time-dependent thermal conductivity is a hallmark of non-Fourier phonon transport \cite{BeardoKnobloch2021}, because it indicates a thermal relaxation incompatible with Eq. \eqref{FourierLaw}, regardless of the assumed value of $\kappa$.
-The error bars in the Fig. \ref{fig:ML_data}(c) inset account for uncertainties in the model parameters, fitting procedure and variation between experimental scans (see details in SI section 4) and constrain the apparent metalattice thermal conductivity to $\kappa=1.6 \pm 0.4$ W/mK, which is two orders of magnitude below the bulk crystalline value $\kappa_\text{bulk}=149$ W/mK.
-Contrary to previous studies on bulk silicon \cite{PNAS-hoogeboom,BeardoKnobloch2021}, we observe no meaningful variation in the fitted conductivity with nickel heater linewidth and periodicity.
-The quality of the fits indicates that explicit simulation of the pores along with complex transport equations beyond effective Fourier's law is unnecessary to model the experiment.
+The fits displayed in Fig. \ref{fig:ML_data}(c) constrain the apparent metalattice thermal conductivity to $\kappa=1.6 \pm 0.4$ W/mK (details in SI section 4), two orders of magnitude below the bulk crystalline value $\kappa_\text{bulk}=149$ W/mK.
+Contrary to previous studies on bulk silicon \cite{PNAS-hoogeboom,BeardoKnobloch2021}, we observe no meaningful variation in the fitted conductivity with heater linewidth and periodicity.
+The quality of the fits indicates that explicit simulation of the pores along with complex transport equations beyond effective Fourier's law is unnecessary.
 However, the measurements cannot be explained by the classical volume reduction effect, as described in the models of Eucken $\kappa_\text{Eucken}=\kappa_\text{bulk}(1-\phi)/(1+\phi/2)$ = 77 W/mK \cite{Song2004,Wang2006} or Russell $\kappa_\text{Russell}=\kappa_\text{bulk}(1-\phi^{2/3})/(1-\phi^{2/3}+\phi)$ = 82 W/mK \cite{Russell1935} and shown in Fig. \ref{fig:ML_data}(c).
 Therefore, a more fundamental explanation accounting for the interaction between the phonon population involved in the heat transport and the metalattice nanostructure is required.